-- An employee may be entitled to one paid half-day per week, for up to three weeks. - This may be extended by a further three paid half-days (following confirmation from the appropriate authorities). - The total paid leave must not be more than six half-days in a six-week period. - If the child is of pre-school or primary school age, an employee may be allowed to take up to four weeks, unpaid, from the start of the child's nursery or school placement. - Employees can attend review meetings, but any leave of absence will be unpaid. - Before agreeing to any request, managers will need to consider the needs of the Department.
+- An employee may be entitled to one paid half-day per week, for up to three weeks. - This may be extended by a further three paid half-days (following confirmation from the appropriate authorities). - The total paid leave must not be more than six half-days in a six-week period. - An employee may be allowed to take up to four weeks, unpaid, from the start of the child's placement. - Employees can attend review meetings, but any leave of absence will be unpaid. - Before agreeing to any request, line managers will need to consider the needs of the Service.

-- An employee must have completed at least one year's service with the Company before they can qualify for foster leave. - The employee needs to provide evidence of their status as an approved foster carer from the appropriate authorities. - If an employee and their partner are both employees of the Company, only one parent may be granted fostering leave.
+- An employee must have completed at least one year's Service with the Company before they can qualify for foster leave. - The employee needs to provide evidence of their status as an approved foster carer from the appropriate authorities. - If an employee and their partner are both employees of the Company, only one parent may be granted fostering leave.

-- Long-term foster carers need to apply for paid leave, in writing, to their manager, at least two months before the start of the foster care placement. - The appropriate authorities need to confirm details about the child, or children, being fostered including their age, any special requirements/circumstances, and any justification if the employee is likely to request extended leave.

-Where carers need to attend review meetings, they should give their manager adequate notice.
+- Prospetive or approved foster carers need to apply for paid leave, in writing, to their line manager, at least 21 days before they want the leave to start.
+A shorter notice period may be accepted subject to the greement of the line manager. - The appropriate authorities need to confirm details about the child, or children, being fostered including their age, any special requirements/circumstances, and any justification if the employee is likely to request extended leave. - Where carers need to attend review meetings or other activities to support the fostering process, they should give their line manager adequate notice.

-4.4 Community parents
+4.4 Community Parents

 - If an employee is a 'Community Parent', they may be entitled to paid leave to attend review meetings.
-These meetings normally last for two hours and are held every two months. - The employee must give their manager adequate notice of the meeting(s), and provide confirmation, from the appropriate authorities, about the meeting(s) and their role
+These meetings normally last for two hours and are held every two months. - The employee must give their line manager adequate notice of the meeting(s), and provide confirmation, from the appropriate authorities, about the meeting(s) and their role.